micvitc/Events-App/README_API_ENDPOINTS/readME.md

 **2. [http://35.171.162.185:5000/api/events/<id](http://35.171.162.185:5000/api/events/%3cid)> - Retrieves only the information of the event identified by “event\_id”.**

-**Note: <id> is dynamic.
-Event id passed on to the URL replacing <id> would result in fetching only a particular event information with respect to the event id provided.**
+**Note: &lt;id&gt; is dynamic.
+Event id passed on to the URL replacing &lt;id&gt; would result in fetching only a particular event information with respect to the event id provided.**

 For example, to access event id = 2: